Oweis-Nd/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Why?
 grep '^[A-Za-z]' /etc/ssh/sshd_config this display al line the file /etc/ssh/sshd_config starting with a letter. include capital letter as well
 Why?
+sort | uniq -u this take a list of words as input and print ony words that appear exactly once.
+Why?